nocalhost/nocalhost.github.io/docs/config/config-spec-en.md

 ## [Development Container Configuration](config-dev-container.md)

-The first type is the development container configuration, including:
+The first part is the development container configuration, including:

- - The development image configuration
+ - The development image
  - The remote directory for file synchronization
  - The default shell of development container
- - The persistence of development container
+ - The persistence of development container (Volume)
  - Requests and limits of development container resources
  - Sidecar image customization